-Restorative dentistry procedures used by our Troy dentists help patients reduce or eliminate issues of dental pain and discomfort.
-Using today’s advanced dental techniques, the Troy restorative dentists will work with you to restore one tooth, several teeth or provide you with a full set of custom-fitted dentures.
+Restorative dentistry procedures used by our Troy, MI, dentists help patients reduce or eliminate issues that create and discomfort.
+Using today’s advanced dental techniques, we'll work with you to restore one tooth, several teeth, or provide you with a full set of custom-fitted dentures.

-The Troy MI dentists at our Troy dental practice may suggest that you need a bridge to restore and enhance damaged teeth or to replace missing teeth.
-Dental bridges literally bridge the gap caused by one or more missing teeth, where one or more artificial teeth are cemented into place using the teeth on either side for support.
-Bridges are very durable and can last a lifetime with extra care and by practicing good oral hygiene.
-Learn more about Dental Bridges here.
+Our dentists at Mosaic Dental may suggest that you need a bridge to restore damaged teeth or to replace lost teeth.
+Dental bridges literally “bridge” the gap caused by missing teeth and consist of a false tooth (or teeth) being held in place by dental crowns.
+These dental crowns are cemented onto each of the adjacent teeth that support the bridge.Bridgesare very durable and can last a lifetime with extra care and daily oral hygiene.

-A dental crown is a tooth-shaped cap that your Troy restorative dentist may place over a tooth, helping to restore its shape, size, strength or to improve its appearance.
-A crown not only strengthens a tooth, but also can dramatically improve a tooth’s appearance, shape and alignment.
-When a crown is adhered into place, it will fully encase the entire visible portion of a tooth that lies at and above the gum line.
+A dental crown is a tooth-shaped cap that our dentists may place over a tooth to help restore its shape, size, strength or appearance.
+When a crown is adhered into place, it will fully encase the entire visible portion of a tooth that lies above the gum line.

-Your Troy dentist may use a crown to replace a large filling when only minimal tooth structure remains, protect a weak tooth from fracturing, attach a bridge or to restore a fractured tooth.
-In addition, a crown may be used to cover a dental implant, a discolored or poorly shaped tooth or a tooth that has had root canal treatment.
-Learn more about Dental Crowns here.
+Our dentists may use a crown to replace a large filling when only minimal tooth structure remains, protect a weak tooth from fracturing, complete the bridge procedure, or to restore an already fractured tooth.
+In addition, a crown may be used to cover a dental implant, a discolored or poorly shaped tooth, or a tooth that has had root canal treatment.

-A denture is a removable replacement for missing teeth and their surrounding tissues.
-There are two types of dentures available, including partial and complete dentures.
-Partial dentures are used when some natural teeth remain, while complete dentures are used to completely replace all teeth.
+A denture is a removable oral appliance designed for missing teeth and their surrounding tissues.
+There are two types of dentures available: full (complete) and partial.
+Partial dentures are used when some natural teeth remain, while complete dentures are used to replace a full arch of teeth.
 Dentures are made to resemble your natural teeth so there should be no noticeable change to your appearance.
-In fact, dentures may even improve your smile!

-If you have lost some or all of your teeth due to gum disease, decay or accidental impact, dentures can dramatically improve your smile.
-Our Troy denture dentists may suggest full dentures or partial dentures, depending on how many natural teeth you have lost and the condition of your existing teeth.
-Learn more about Dentures here.
+If you have lost some or all of your teeth due to gum disease, decay, or injury, dentures can dramatically improve your smile.
+Our dentists may suggest full dentures or partial dentures depending on how many natural teeth you have lost and the condition of your existing teeth.